-1. Raise and lower the Double Windrow Attachment (DWA) deck with REEL UP (A) and REEL DOWN (B) switches on ground speed lever (GSL), or on the operator's console.
+Raise and lower the DWA deck with REEL UP (A) and REEL DOWN (B) switches on the GSL, or on the operator's console.

 This can also be done with the One-Touch-Return.
 For instructions, refer to One-Touch-Return Buttons, page 74.